Japan's Abe turns to SE Asia to counter China

 "Japan is concerned about losing out to China in trade and investment," said Jayant Menon, lead economist at the Asian Development Bank's Office for Regional Economic Integration. "(The visit) sends an important message."

-In Hanoi, on the first stop on his trip, Abe announced $500 million in aid for three infrastructure projects, which brought Japan's official development assistance in Vietnam to $1.7 billion during the 2012 fiscal year ending in March.

-Japan pledged investments of $4.9 billion in Vietnam in the first 10 months of last year, nearly double the whole of 2011.
+In Vietnam, Japan pledged investments of $4.9 billion in the first 10 months of last year, nearly double the whole of 2011.
+In Thailand, from January-September, foreign investment almost tripled to around $8.1 billion.

-Abe will leave for Thailand early on Thursday and travel to Indonesia on Friday.

 In the group's biggest economy, Indonesia, net direct investment last year looked to be heading for a record amount.

-Abe's government has already been pushing hard to improve relations in the region.
+Abe's young government has already been pushing hard to improve relations in the region.
 He sent his foreign minister last week to Brunei, Singapore, Australia and the Philippines.
+Manila, for one, has welcomed signs of Japan's willingness to play a bigger regional security role.

+Nevertheless, Abe will have to tread carefully on the topic of Japan's wartime aggression, which remains a sensitive issue.

 But Abe also wants to issue a statement of his own and has expressed interest in revisiting a 1993 government statement apologising for military involvement in kidnapping Asian women to work in wartime military brothels.